FlavF/auth-node.js-mongodb/readme.md

 ### Pages
 ---
-Nav : Sign in / Log in / Log out buttons
+- Nav : Sign in / Log in / Log out buttons

 => send to page 1, 2, 3

-HomePage : Authentification
+- HomePage : Authentification - Log in

 => show by default log in page

-Page 1 - Sign in
+- Page 1 - Sign in

-=> user, password, re-password, sing in button
+=> user, password, sing in button
 => Restrict password ?

-Page 2 - Log in
+- Page 2 - Log in

-user, password Log in button
+=> user, password Log in button

-Page 3 - Log out
+- Page 3 - Log out

 => if log out sent to a page with writing Log out